efipay/sdk-php-apis-efi/README-en.md

 ## **Running examples**
 You can run it using any web server like Apache or nginx and open any example in your browser or command line.
+[See all examples here](https://github.com/efipay/sdk-php-apis-efi/tree/main/examples).

 ⚠️ Some examples may require you to modify certain parameters to work, such as `/examples/charges/billet/createOneStepBillet.php` or `/examples/pix/cob/pixCreateCharge.php`.